Facebook has announced that Instagram’s Messenger API (application programming interface) is now available to all developers.

 With these new features, businesses can integrate Instagram messaging with their preferred applications and workflows, driving meaningful conversations that increase customer satisfaction and grow sales, Papmiltiadis said during the virtual ‘F8′ 2021 on Wednesday.

-The company said that with the Facebook Login Connect with Messenger, customers will now be able to opt into messaging with businesses directly from the Facebook Login flow.
+The company said that with the Facebook Login Connect with Messenger, customers can now opt into messaging with businesses directly from the Facebook Login flow.

 Last year, the company introduced the Facebook Business Suite – an all-in-one platform for businesses to manage their activity on Facebook, Instagram, and Messenger using its first-party tools.